-Big things are happening at QUEST Canada in 2022.
+Big things are happening at QUEST Canada.

 The community Rolein getting to net-zero

-Our Communities are on the Front Lines
+Our Communities are at the Forefront

 Communities are responsible for over half of Canada’s energy use and greenhouse gas emissions.
 As we move toward net-zero, communities will be integral in implementing on-the-ground solutions.